greshh/greshh/README.md

 ![Google Colab](https://img.shields.io/badge/-Colab-F9AB00?style=for-the-badge&logo=googlecolab&logoColor=white)
 ![Roboflow](https://img.shields.io/badge/-Roboflow-6706CE?style=for-the-badge&logo=roboflow&logoColor=white)

 _Nice to meet you!
-I bet the first thing you want to explore here are my projects.
-So far, these repositories derive from university assignments to show my growth in my development journey!
-Let me outline a few of my favourites:_
+I bet the first thing you want to explore here are my projects._

 ## 👓 projects
+_(To name a few...)_
+- [Conference Planner](https://github.com/greshh/ConferencePlanner) - A web-based platform for service/leadership teams preparing for conferences
 - [Chronomancy](https://github.com/greshh/Chronomancy) - A platformer game built with Java
-- [A 3D Graphics Scene](https://github.com/greshh/3DGraphicsScene) - A Java program that generates a 3D graphics scene comprising of planar and spherical surfaces, unleashing creativity with what can be created with these two types of surfaces.
-- [Big Integer Addition](https://github.com/greshh/BigIntegerAddition) - a C++ program that adds large positive integers (too big for standard types), using stack-based implementation.

 _I hope you see a lot of my growth from this.
 Speaking of growth, you may be asking what is my **"catchphrase"** about?_